- Personal Health Information & Self-Help

 Yo Say Potato, I Say Potahto

 I've often found that we each have our own words and phrases to describe how we feel.
+I came up with the funkies, but there are lots of ways to describe this mood.
 They may be straightforward or colorful phrases, but they all mean the same thing.

 These are some of the phrase people use to describe what I call the funkies...